hrishikeshsathyian/tp/docs/UserGuide.md

 **A**: Install HappyEverAfter on the other computer and replace the empty data file it creates with the file from your original installation (located at `/data/weddingplanner.json`).

 **Q**: Can I add multiple weddings at once?
 **A**: No, you need to create weddings one at a time using the `new` command.
+Alternatively, for advanced users: you may update the data file yourself.
+Look through the ["Editing the data file" section](#editing-the-data-file) for more support.

 **Q**: What happens if I try to add a second bride or groom to a wedding?
-**A**: The system will display an error message as each wedding can have only one bride and one groom.
+**A**: The system will display an error message as the current implementation of HappyEverAfter supports only one bride and one groom per wedding.
-HappyEverAfter does not support polyamory as of now.

 **Q**: How many people can I add to a wedding?
-**A**: At most 100 members for one wedding.
+**A**: As of the most recent version, you can add at most 100 members for one wedding.

 --------------------------------------------------------------------------------------------------------------------